-Graduate level health professions programs (e.g. medical, dental, PT schools) do not generally prefer one major over another.
+Graduate level health professions programs do not generally prefer one major over another.
 Instead, students at the University of Idaho are encouraged to select a major in a field in which they have a strong interest and aptitude, and then simultaneously work on satisfying their degree requirements and the prerequisites coursework for their health professional programs of choice.

-Regardless of your major, you will need to take classes that fulfill prerequisites for your top choice health professional programs.
-We have complied lists of suggested U of I coursework for many of the different health fields.
-These lists can serve as a general guide; however, requirements can vary greatly between programs, and it is highly recommended that students carefully research their top choice schools.
+Regardless of your major, you will need to take classes that fulfill prerequisites for your top choice health professional programs; however, requirements can vary greatly between programs, and it is highly recommended that students carefully research their top choice schools.

-GPA requirements vary from school to school.
-However, the majority of students accepted to health professional schools have a GPA of approximately 3.5 or higher (typically 3.65 or higher for med schools).
-It is really important for students considering professional school to be realistic about whether their performance meets admissions expectations; keep in mind that grades are suggestive of your abilities to handle a health professions school’s curriculum.
-In particular, students must do very well in their science coursework.
+GPA requirements vary greatly between schools and programs.
+It is important for students considering professional school to be realistic about whether their performance meets admissions expectations.
+Grades are suggestive of your abilities to handle a health professions school’s curriculum.
+In particular, students must do very well in prerequisite coursework.

 It is also important to remember that health profession schools are looking at your entire application and not just your grades and test scores.
-There is no GPA that will guarantee being accepted or rejected by a program; however, if your GPA is less than 3.3, you may want to consider delaying your application for a year in order to improve your academic preparation.
-In some cases, this may entail enrolling in postbac coursework or a special master’s program.
+There is no GPA that will guarantee being accepted or rejected by a program; however, if your GPA is less than 3.00, you may want to consider delaying your application for a year to improve your academic preparation and strengthen your application through additional work/study experiences.
+In some cases, this may entail enrolling in postbaccalaureate coursework or a special master’s program.

 More than one.
-If the student is an Idaho resident, we recommend that they apply to any professional school in Idaho having the particular program they desire.
-A student's best chances are with their state schools.
+If you are an Idaho resident, we recommend that you apply to any professional school in Idaho having the particular program you desire.
+Students' best chances for gaining admission are often with their state schools.
 There also are programs where Idaho has agreements with other states for students to apply to their programs as a resident.
-For further information on such programs please contact your pre-health advisor.
-Schools in other states will give preference to their own state's residents if they are a publicly funded institution.
-Private schools do not take residency into consideration, but private schools tend to be more expensive.
-Points to consider when choosing schools to apply to: financial resources, academic qualifications and self-confidence in the merit of the application.
+For further information on such programs, please contact your Pre-Health Professions Advisor.
+Schools in other states will usually give preference to their own state's residents if they are a publicly funded institution.
+Private schools do not take residency into consideration, but they also tend to be more expensive.
+Points to consider when choosing schools to apply to: financial resources, academic qualifications, program duration, geographic location, and self-confidence in the merit of the application.